wilbowma/mttex/README.md

   option is on by default.
 * `balance` balances the column on the last page.

+## How to read the documentation
+Until I get around to make the documentation more readable, use this guide to translate.

+Each documented macro is preceded by documentation that explains the purpose of the macro and each of its arguments.
+The arguments are numbered in the same way they are used in LaTeX.
+Below the documentation the macro is show with its interface, i.e., the number of arguments, and the default value of the optional argument (if any).

+Macros may be undocumented but given with their interface or their definitions if they merely provide shorthand or match a standard interface.

 ## Automagic Title-case
 This package redefines the following standard macros.
 These macros match